EARNINGS-GE reports smaller loss as business recovers from pandemic lows

-Oct 28 (Reuters) - General Electric Co GE.N reported a smaller quarterly loss and positive cash flow on Wednesday, as the company cuts costs in its aviation and power units.
+Oct 28 (Reuters) - General Electric Co GE.N reported a smaller quarterly loss and positive cash flow on Wednesday, as the company cut costs in its aviation unit and saw improvement in revenue in its power business.

+Cash flow for its industrial operations was $514 million in the third quarter, compared with the average analyst estimate of an outflow of $876 million.

+GE said it expects industrial free cash flow to be at least $2.5 billion in the fourth quarter and positive in 2021.

 GE has laid out plans to cut $2 billion in costs, a great deal of which is at the aviation unit.

+Revenue at GE's aviation unit fell 39% in the quarter compared with last year, while in the power business it rose 3%.

-The loss from continuing operations attributable to GE shareholders narrowed to $1.2 billion in the third quarter ended Sept.
+The loss from continuing operations attributable to GE shareholders shrank to $1.2 billion in the third quarter ended Sept.
 30 from $9.5 billion a year earlier.

 (Reporting by Rachit Vats in Bengaluru; Editing by Saumyadeb Chakrabarty)